Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Experiments and Results

-To test the applicability of our system for automatic character labeling in videos, we compare the unsupervised clustering performance for VggFace2 embeddings with and without adaptation.

-For fair comparison with past works~\cite{zhang2016deep,zhang2016joint}, we use hierarchical agglomerative clustering (HAC~\cite{scikit-learn}) and assume the number of desired clusters (unique characters) to be known.
+To test the applicability of our system for unsupervised automatic character labeling in videos, we compare the unsupervised clustering performance for VGGFace2 embeddings with and without adaptation.
+For a fair comparison with past works~\cite{zhang2016deep,zhang2016joint}, we use hierarchical agglomerative clustering (HAC~\cite{scikit-learn}) and assume the number of desired clusters (unique characters) to be known.
 However, in practice, the number of unique characters in a movie is often not available.
-Hence we also experiment with affinity propagation clustering (AP~\cite{frey2007clustering}) which does not require the number of clusters before running the algorithm.
+Hence, we also experiment with affinity propagation clustering (AP~\cite{frey2007clustering}) which does not require the number of clusters before running the algorithm.
 Similar to the k-medoids algorithm, AP first finds representative \textit{exemplars} to cluster all the points in the dataset.
-The number of exemplars determine the number of clusters.
+The exemplar count determines the number of clusters.

-We evaluate the performance using several clustering metrics: homogeneity, completeness, V-measure, purity and accuracy.
-In Table~\ref{tab:cluster}, we report the V-measure scores on the benchmarking dataset.
-Comparison with respect to other metrics, as well as a detailed error analysis with respect to face quality labels is presented in the supp. materials S4 and S5.
-For both HAC and AP, we achieve nearly 3\% improvement using ImpTriplet and 4\% improvement using MvCorr (See Table~\ref{tab:cluster}).
-The V-measure scores for MvCorr were significantly better than VggFace2 across all videos in our dataset\footnote{Significance testing: permutation test $n=10^5$, $p = 0.007$}.
+We evaluate the performance using several clustering metrics: homogeneity, completeness, V-measure, purity, and accuracy.
+In Table~\ref{tab:cluster}, we report the V-measure scores on the benchmark dataset.
+Performance evaluation with respect to other metrics is presented in the supplementary methods, section V. For both HAC and AP, we achieve nearly $3\%$ improvements using ImpTriplet and $4\%$ improvement using MvCorr (See Table~\ref{tab:cluster}).
+The V-measure scores for MvCorr were significantly better than VGGFace2 across all videos in our dataset\footnote{Significance testing: permutation test $n=10^5$, $p = 0.007$}.
 In contrast to HAC, the V-measure scores for AP were low, but it yields clusters which are nearly 100\% pure where multiple clusters may belong to the same character.
-We quantify this by reporting the over-clustering index~\cite{somandepalli2017unsupervised} which is the average number of clusters assigned to a character (the mean OCI across all movies is shown in Table~\ref{tab:cluster}); mean OCI for HAC is $1$ because the number of clusters is provided to the clustering algorithm.
-Our future work will focus on assessing recent methods such as ball clustering~\cite{tapaswi2019video} developed for unknown number of clusters.
+We quantify this by reporting the over-clustering index~\cite{somandepalli2017unsupervised} which is the average number of clusters assigned to a character (the mean OCI across all movies is shown in Table~\ref{tab:cluster}).
+Mean OCI for the HAC method is $1$ because the number of clusters is provided to the clustering algorithm.